Contact Me

 1. A Change Is Gonna Come

-Sam Cooke released this song as a B-side to the song Shake in Jan 1964 but was not released as a single until two weeks after Cooke was fatally shot in Dec 1964.
+A Change Is Gonna Come was released by Sam Cooke as a B-side to the song Shake in Jan 1964 but was not released as a single until two weeks after Cooke was fatally shot in Dec 1964.
 He wrote the song referencing an event where he and his bandmates were turned away from a hotel due to the colour of their skin.

 This song can be found on the "Ain't That Good News" album.